We are looking forward to another successful academic year and thanking you in advance for your support and cooperation.

 CODE OF CONDUCT

-Students will respect and be kind to classmates.
+2. Students will respect and be kind to classmates.
+Bullying behaviour (physical or verbal) will not be tolerated.

 Parental support is required and appreciated in order to encourage children to observe the code of conduct of the school.
 The administration and the staff of St. Sahag & St. Mesrob Armenian Saturday School encourage parents’ active involvement in their children’s education.
 Parental influence is the single most important determinant of student success.
 We strongly encourage all parents to take an active role in supporting their children as they work towards success at school.